The Lorentz force equation as Fermi-Walker transport in geometrodynamics: Fermi-Walker transport in geometrodynamics

 Fermi-Walker transport given by (\ref{FWS}) is along the spacelike curve $x^{\beta}_{s}(s)$, whose unit spacelike tangent vector is $D^{\alpha}$.
 In \cite{A} we defined a new orthonormal tetrad, expressions (\ref{UO}-\ref{WO}) for spacetimes where non-null electromagnetic fields are present $ (U^{\alpha}, V^{\alpha}, Z^{\alpha}, W^{\alpha})$.
-Written in terms of these tetrad vectors, the electromagnetic vector field is,
+Written in terms of these tetrad vectors, the electromagnetic field is,

 It is precisely the tetrad structure of (\ref{EMF}) that allows for a ``connection'' to the Fermi-Walker transport.
 It is also the possibility of ``rotating'' through a scalar angle $\phi$ on blade one, the tetrad vectors $U^{\alpha}$ and $V^{\alpha}$, such that $U_{[\alpha}\:V_{\beta]}$ remains invariant \cite{A}, that we have the freedom to build timelike curve congruences as a function of the ``angle'' $\phi$ on blade one.
 Similar on blade two.
 A ``rotation'' of the tetrad vectors $Z^{\alpha}$ and $W^{\alpha}$ through an ``angle'' $\varphi$, such that $Z_{[\alpha}\:W_{\beta]}$ remains invariant \cite{A}, entails the freedom to build spacelike curve congruences as a function of the ``angle'' $\varphi$ on blade two.
 We must remember that to each local function $\phi$ there corresponds, through an isomorphic relationship, an electromagnetic gauge transformation local scalar $\Lambda$ as a counterpart to $\phi$ on blade one \cite{A}.
 Similar for $\varphi$ on blade two.
 That is, an electromagnetic local gauge transformation of the vectors $(U^{\alpha}, V^{\alpha})$ generates a ``rotation'' of these vectors on blade one at every point in spacetime, such that these vectors remain on blade one after the ``rotation''.
 We called the Abelian group of ``rotations'' on blade one, $LB1$.
+There are also discrete transformations on blade one, but we are going to call all of the LB1 transformations generically as ``rotations''.
 Similar for $(Z^{\alpha}, W^{\alpha})$ on blade two, under the group $LB2$.

-Summarizing the above ideas, we are going to find for each tetrad, solution to the Einstein-Maxwell equations, congruences of timelike curves, solutions to the Lorentz equation.
+Summarizing the above ideas, we are going to find for each tetrad, solution to the Einstein-Maxwell equations, congruences of timelike curves, solutions to the Lorentz force equation.